rajaSahil/lvm-exporter/lvm-textfile-collector/examples/guide.md

-### To run lvm-exporter as a daemonset on kubernetes:
+### To run lvm-exporter as a sidecar container with node-exporter:
 ```
 Apply lvm-textfile-collector.yaml
 kubectl apply -f lvm-textfile-collector.yaml